getsentry/sentry-global-search/README.md

 ## Sorting by legacy

 Legacy docs should be searchable, but they should appear last.
 Records include a `legacy` value which allows for sorting them last.

+## Priority

+This library uses the following logic to sort:

+1. Same or child path
+2. Same or parent platform
+3. Everything else
+4. Legacy docs